Black British people: Nobility

 Some British aristocrats descend from the Afro-Russian courtier General Abram Petrovich Gannibal, including Natalia Grosvenor, Duchess of Westminster and her sister Alexandra Hamilton, Duchess of Abercorn – the daughters of Georgina, Lady Kennard – and their descendants (such as Natalia's son Hugh Grosvenor, 7th Duke of Westminster).
 George Mountbatten, 4th Marquess of Milford Haven and his brother Lord Ivar Mountbatten are also direct descendants as the grandsons of Nadejda Mountbatten, Marchioness of Milford Haven.

-In addition to this, both the mixed-race royal Prince Archie of Sussex and the mixed-race aristocrat John Thynn, Viscount Weymouth are heirs apparent to the dukedom of Sussex and the marquessate of Bath, respectively.
+In addition to this, both the bi-racial royal Prince Archie of Sussex and the bi-racial aristocrat John Thynn, Viscount Weymouth are heirs apparent to the dukedom of Sussex and the marquessate of Bath, respectively.
 Other mixed-race descendants of British nobles include the philosopher Kwame Anthony Appiah (who is the great-grandson of Charles Cripps, 1st Baron Parmoor), the actor Adetomiwa Edun (who is the aforementioned Lord Parmoor's great-great-grandson), the writer James Forman Jr. (who is the great-grandson of David Freeman-Mitford, 2nd Baron Redesdale), the actress Lady Naomi Gordon-Lennox (the adopted daughter of Charles Gordon-Lennox, 10th Duke of Richmond), and the models Adwoa and Kesewa Aboah (who are the great-granddaughters of Anthony Lowther, Viscount Lowther).